Valentine’s Day is rolling around again, and, for some, hopes are high. For others, the active word might be “terror.”

 Celebrate the day in your own space

 Have you considered staying home in your sanctuary on Valentine’s Day?
 Why not cook your own meal, or plan a stay-at-home picnic with amazing ingredients you can assemble in advance?
-Creative types might design a surprise collage or art installation in the apartment.
-And let music be the other invited guest for the evening.
+Indulge in a cute DIY project or let music be your invited guest for the evening.
 Your apartment is the place where you can control all the variables and set the stage for a truly memorable night.

 Take a hometown tour